SGrinstead/Mod1Week4Assessment/README.md

     C. `var bench = new(24, true);`
     D. `Chair bench = new(24, true);`

+    C is not valid.
+You have to state the type of object you are trying to create at some point.

 2. Imagine you are interviewing for your first job.
 The interviewer asks "What can you tell me about OOP?".
 Write your response below:

+Object oriented programming is the practice of defining the things you are working with as objects that can model state and behavior.
+This makes interaction between parts of your code much simpler and keeps it more organized as an added benefiet.

 3. What is Automated Testing?

+Automated testing is the process of making a test project alongside the project you are working on to see if parts of your project function as expected.

 4. What are some benefits of creating tests for our projects?

+Creating tests this way is faster and keeps your code more organized.
+You also don't have to keep adding and deleting lines in your main project to test if it is working.

 5. When you create a test project, you do not immediately have access to the class(es) in the project that you are testing.
 What do you need to do in order to have access to those classes?

+You must add a project reference to the test project so it can access the classes in the original.

 6. Take a look at the class below.
 Write out the **names** of each test you would write to verify that this class is working.
 ```c#